7ep/demo/docs/BDD.md

     git commit -m "New feature file - returning a book"

+Run the command,

+    gradlew librarybdd

-Run the command, gradlew librarybdd, and it complains, because we don't have any glue code (also known as "step definitions") for our feature file.
+and it complains, because we don't have any glue code (also known as "step definitions") for our feature file.
 We're going to fix that soon, but first, open the reports at build/reports/bdd/library/index.html

 Look at the report generated.
 It shows the pending feature at the bottom.